Kharqamar incident: PTM claim

-Pakistan Army claim
+Pakistan Armed Forces claim

 The Inter-Services Public Relations (ISPR) of the Pakistan Armed Forces said that security forces in the area had been regularly targeted by militants.
-An army operation was claimed to have been launched on May 24 to eliminate militants from the area.
-During the operation, a soldier was claimed to be wounded and two suspected terrorists were claimed to be arrested.
+An army operation had been launched on May 24 to eliminate militants and insurgents from the area.
+During the operation, a soldier was wounded and two suspected terrorists were arrested.
 Residents of the Doga Macha Madakhel village started protesting against the detentions of two people.
-A protest was going on in the area when on May 26, Wazir and Dawar, two elected representatives from Waziristan in the Pakistani parliament, tried to join the protestors, but they were stopped at Kharqamar check post by the Pakistan Army.
+A protest was going on in the area when on 26 May, Wazir and Dawar, two elected representatives from Waziristan in the Pakistani parliament, tried to join the protesters, but they were stopped at Kharqamar check post by the Pakistan Army.
 According to the military, the demonstrators turned violent and started intense stone pelting and gun shots at the check post.
-The soldiers were claimed to have opened warning shots to calm the situation.
-The military claimed that the clash turned fierce and as a result, casualties happened.
-According to the initial press release of the ISPR, three people were killed and 15 including 5 soldiers were injured.
-The army further claimed that the aim of PTM was to assert pressure on authorities for the release of suspected facilitators of terrorists.
-The government and military reports blamed Wazir and Dawar for inciting attack.
+The soldiers had opened warning shots to calm the situation.
+The clash had later turned fierce and as a result, casualties occurred.
+According to the initial press release of the ISPR, three people were killed and 15 including were injured, including 5 soldiers.
+The it was claimed that the aim of PTM was to assert pressure on authorities for the release of suspected facilitators of terrorists.
+The government reports had blamed Wazir and Dawar for inciting attack.